qwezarty/sunny-bay/README.md

 - We're glad you can distribute, modify and improve this project.

-- Please contact us before commertial usage because we may help you to improve.
+- Please contact us before commertial usage because we may help you to avoid bugs.

 - We also appreciate it if you can find some errors in the code and help us to do more!

+- Keep going with us!
+We're glad to help!